Memorial Day Deals on Bedding Essentials I’ve Tested

 How we choose the best Memorial Day deals

-Our team of expert shoppers and deal-hunters spans years of helping buyers understand which major sales and deals are legitimately good and which are more routine.
+Our team of expert shoppers and deal hunters spans years of helping buyers understand which major sales and deals are legitimately good and which are more routine.
 That includes Black Friday, Prime Day, Memorial Day and countless other shopping events.
-We've gotten very good at weeding out scams and superficial deals so you see only the best offers from retailers all over.
+We've gotten good at weeding out scams and superficial deals so you see only the best offers from retailers all over.

 We look for real discounts, quality reviews and remaining sale time when choosing the best sleep deals to share with you.
 We have a team of sleep experts who have tested over 200 mattresses and more bedding and sleep accessories than we can count.